edgeandnode/subscription-payments/graph-subscriptions-rs/README.md

 Other optional fields may be supported at the gateway operator's discretion.
 See `TicketPayload` for the fields supported by this library.

+Note that the gateway address is implied to be the owner of the subscriptions contract.
+In the future, we may need to explicitly identify the indended recipient gateway to prevent attacks where a gateway proxies requests.

 ### Ticket Signature

 Signing and verification of tickets uses an Ethereum signed message ([EIP-191](https://eips.ethereum.org/EIPS/eip-191), `personal_sign`) constructed from the payload content.